Standard Guidelines for the Promotion of a Digital

 Consolidated Version (PDF/Word file) (ZIP / 981 kb)

-• Overview: With the expansion of the use of cloud services and changes in the business environment in remote work and other areas, it is becoming difficult for the traditional boundary-type security model alone to completely prevent and protect against the sophisticated cyberattacks of recent years, and the application of zero trust thinking is required.
-This document explains the basic policies for applying zero trust and Architecture and describes the points to be noted at the time of introduction.
+- Overview: With the expansion of the use of cloud services and changes in the business environment such as remote working, it is becoming difficult to completely prevent and defend against the sophisticated cyberattacks of recent years only with the traditional boundary-type security model, and the application of zero trust thinking is required.
+This document explains the basic policies for applying zero trust and Architecture and describes the points to consider when introducing it.

 DS-211 Enterprise Architecture (EA) of Continuous Risk Assessment and Response (CRSA)